idaholab/LIGGGHTS-INL/README.md

 ## Documentation

-Notice that the website for LIGGGHTS-PUBLIC documentation ([https://www.cfdem.com/media/DEM/docu/Manual.html](https://www.cfdem.com/media/DEM/docu/Manual.html)) does not contain the extended capabilities in LIGGGHTS-INL, e.g., the bonded-sphere model.
+Users are referred to the **LIGGGHTS-PUBLIC** documentation ([https://www.cfdem.com/media/DEM/docu/Manual.html](https://www.cfdem.com/media/DEM/docu/Manual.html)) for most of the common **LIGGGHTS** features.
+Documentation of some of the extended capabilities in **LIGGGHTS-INL** (e.g., the bonded-sphere model) can be found in this repository.
+Examples are provided below.

-Documentation of the bonded-sphere model:
+* Documentation of the bonded-sphere model:

-`<LIGGGHTS-INL repository>/doc/gran_cohesion_bond.html`
+`<repository>/doc/gran_cohesion_bond.html`

-User examples of the bonded-sphere model:
+* User examples of the bonded-sphere model:

-`<LIGGGHTS-INL repository>/examples/LIGGGHTS/INL/cohesive_bond `
+`<repository>/examples/LIGGGHTS/INL/cohesive_bond `

 ## Instructions for Code Compilation